moluopro/matrices/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

-The Matrix class only has one public field - 'Matrix' whose runtimetype is List<List<double>>.
+The Matrix class only has one public field - 'Matrix' whose runtimetype is List<List< double >>.
 Thus, the operation of updating the matrix is the same as the operation on a 'list' instance.
+We do not provide the concept of vectors, please use the List< double > type instead.
 However, you are NOT ALLOWED to initialize a Matrix instance through Matrix() conctructor.
 Instead, a few named constructors are provided for initialization of a Matrix instance.

 ### Create a Matrix instance